Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 - Not suitable for all golfers – higher handicappers will struggle to see the benefits of switching to a Piper ball

-If you’re a mid-low handicap golfer and are looking for more control out on the golf course without splashing out for the most expensive balls available, Piper’s premium balls are well worth a shot.
+If you’re a mid-low handicap golfer looking for more control on the golf course without splashing out for the most expensive balls, Piper’s premium balls are well worth a shot.

 FAQs – What You Need to Know!

-In this FAQ guide, we’ll take you through everything you need to know about the best golf balls for hitting faster, straighter and fly through the air.
+This FAQ guide will take you through everything you need to know about the best golf balls for hitting faster, straighter, and fly through the air.

 Which Golf Balls Go Straighter?

-While the other golf balls that we’ve introduced in this article will also help you play longer and straighter, they’re no match for Polara.
+While the other golf balls introduced in this article will also help you play longer and straighter, they’re no match for Polara.

 Do Driving Range Balls Go Straighter?